veeso/termscp/README.md

 ## Known issues 🧻

-- `NoSuchFileOrDirectory` on connect (WSL): I know about this issue and it's a glitch of WSL I guess.
+- `NoSuchFileOrDirectory` on connect (WSL1): I know about this issue and it's a glitch of WSL I guess.
 Don't worry about it, just move the termscp executable into another PATH location, such as `/usr/bin`, or install it through the appropriate package format (e.g. deb).

 ---